 During her time in Cleveland, OH, Megan studied voice with Ellen Hargis at Case Western University.
 She also sang with the professional early music ensemble, Quire Cleveland under the direction of Dr. Ross Duffin.
 She has been a featured soloist with the Vancouver Cantata Singers (Vancouver, BC), Valley Festival Singers (Abbotsford, BC) and the Canada West Chamber Orchestra under the direction of Dr. Calvin Dyck.
 She has been featured on a number of CBC Radio broadcasts.

-Megan met her future husband while teaching at Dhahran Hills Elementary School at ARAMCO, Saudi Arabia.
-She currently lives with her family in Bend, OR where she enjoys being a mother to two small children.
+Megan met her husband while teaching at Dhahran Hills Elementary School at ARAMCO, Saudi Arabia.
+She lives with her family in Bend, OR where she enjoys being a mother to three small children.
+She was recently appointed director of the Debut Choir with the Youth Choir of Central Oregon, and works as Assistant Director with the Premiere Choir.
 She sings in Bend Camerata, a collaborative vocal ensemble, and is the Artistic Director of Bend Vocal Artists.
 She also teaches voice and piano to students of all ages.
 In her spare time she loves to explore the beauty of Central Oregon’s lakes, mountains and rivers.